Saturday, December 30, 2017

 CB: Martin Škrtel

 Martin Škrtel was probably most famous Slovak defender after the breakup of Czechoslovakia.
 He was named Slovak Footballer of the Year four times.
 He played for Trenčín and Zenit Saint Petersburg, before joining Liverpool in 2008 where he spent 8 and half years.
 He joined Fenerbahçe in 2016.
-He was capped over 90 times.
+He was capped 104 times between 2004 and 2019.
 He went to both World Cup Finals in 2010 and Euro 2016.

 CB: Jan Popluhar